giggls/osml10n/INSTALL.md

 ``dpkg-buildpackage`` might complain about further dependencies in this process.
 Just install them as requested in this case.

-This will give you two Debian packages which should to be installed on the
+This will give you two Debian packages which should be installed on the
 system:

 ```